shriyansh16bhardwaj/Custom-Shell-in-C/README.md

 ## Files

 ### Source Files
-- `custom_shell.c`: The main source file implementing the custom shell.
+- `shell.c`: The main source file implementing the custom shell.

 ### Makefile
 - Used to compile and build the project.